aaronallred/Motion-Sickness-Dynamics/README.md

 Alternative sets of perceptual parameters were explored in Irmak et al. 2023, and we have not yet examined the performance with such alternative sets.

 # Run Simulations
-Within the 'Main.m' file, you can define a 'Custom' motion profile, and the environment G-level can also be defined here.\
+Within the 'Main.m' file, you can define a 'Custom' motion profile, picking 6DOF motion and the environment G-level over time.\\
+Additionally, you can use the unfiltered or bandpass filtered dynamics, explored in Allred et al. 2023.\\
 The motion profile is defined for columns 1-3 are being xyz position and columns 4-6 are xyz rotations.

 You can also run some pre-definied examples such as:\